7h3Rabbit/StaticWebEpiserverPlugin/README.md

 - Very secure (hard to hack static pages)
 - Supports having some pages dynamic and others generated static (see [`UseRouting`](#useroutingtruefalse-default-false) below)
 - Supports custom resource types (You can extend default or start from scratch using [`<allowedResourceTypes>`](#allowedresourcetypes-configuration))
+- Event driven page generation, always latest changes on your website (created when editor publish page or block)

 **Con/limitations**